 Location: Buda side (Castle District, Budapest 1014)

 Castle Hill is where Budapest’s history and charm come to life.
 Perched above the Danube, this UNESCO World Heritage Site is filled with cobblestone streets, historic landmarks, and sweeping city views.
-Exploring it is easily one of the most unforgettable things to do in Budapest.
+It’s one of the most unforgettable things to do in Budapest.

 2. Soak in City Views from St. Stephen’s Basilica